Taekwondo at the 2002 Asian Games – Women's 47 kg

 The women's finweight (−47 kilograms) event at the 2002 Asian Games took place on Thursday 10 October 2002 at Gudeok Gymnasium, Busan, South Korea.

-A total of 13 women from 13 different countries competed in this event, limited to fighters whose body weight was less than 47 kilograms.
+A total of 13 women from 13 countries competed in this event, limited to fighters whose body weight was less than 47 kilograms.
 Chen Shih-hsin of Chinese Taipei won the gold medal after beating Nguyễn Thị Huyền Diệu of Vietnam in gold medal match 4–1.